Docker DTS: Reproducible Dev Env

 Pluggable Container Architecture 🧩

-The pluggable architecture is a core DTS concept that enables multiple containers to work together as a unified system while remaining independently manageable.
+Pluggable architecture is a core DTS property, allowing multiple containers to work together as a unified system while remaining independently manageable.
+Stack components with this icon 🧩 have a default pluggable implementation.
+Additionally, any stack component can be upgraded with a pluggable property.

 • Any container can be made pluggable by configuring its docker-compose.yml file with a network section